kevinstl-org/apiease-docs/docs/docs/request-types/liquid-requests.md

 ---
-title: Liquid requests
+title: Liquid Requests
 description: Use Liquid to transform data before or between API calls.
 ---
-# Liquid requests
+# Liquid Requests

 Liquid requests let you run a Liquid template that can call any APIEase request and shape the output.
 This is useful when you want logic, variable substitution, or to combine multiple requests into one response without building a custom app.